waynebhayes/SpArcFiRe/GalfitModule/README.md

 ------------------------------------------------------------------------------------
-Newest scripts written by Matthew Portman under the tutelage of Dr. Wayne Hayes, UCI.
+GalfitModule is developed and maintained by Matthew Portman under the tutelage of Dr. Wayne Hayes, UCI.
+Email: <portmanm@uci.edu>

+Big thanks to:
+Chien Peng for all his help with GALFIT and creating the program in the first place.
-Others written by the SDSS team and Darren Davis who also made SpArcFiRe.
+Darren Davis who wrote SpArcFiRe.
+Wayne...
+I guess.